AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 ## Challenges in Testing Managed Identities

-To test managed identities, code needs to be deployed in MI supporfted Azure Resource so the Managded Identity endpoint can be reached from within an Azure Resource.
-This creates a challenge when testing these apps to deploy them onto created and properly set up Azure resources, so that the application under test is able to retrieve tokens via managed identity.
-While this may be feasible for a manual end-to-end testing scenario, it could be difficult to run integration tests on CI pipelines or on a local dev box; or when an app must run on multiple different Azure services.
+To test managed identities, code needs to be deployed in MI supported Azure Resource so the Managded Identity endpoint can be reached from within an Azure Resource.
+This creates a challenge when testing these apps, because the code needs to run from within an Azure resources, so that the application under test is able to retrieve tokens via managed identity endpoints.
+While this may be feasible for a manual end-to-end testing scenario, it could be difficult to run integration tests on CI pipelines or on a local dev box; or when an app must run on different Azure services that support Managed Identity.

 ## Solution

-To eliminate this problem, MSAL.NET team has built a MSI helper service that acts as a proxy for several managed identity sources and allows to retrieve the managed identity token responses via a web API.
-This API accepts the same query params as a request to a managed identity endpoint which allows your test(s) to call the API just like how you would make a HTTP request to the managed identity endpoint while your code runs inside of a managed identity source.
+To eliminate this problem, MSAL.NET team has built a MSI helper service ([https://service.msidlab.com/swagger](https://service.msidlab.com/swagger)) that acts as a proxy for several managed identity sources and allows to retrieve the managed identity token responses via a web API.
+This API accepts the same query params on a request to a managed identity endpoint which allows your test(s) to call the API just like how you would make a HTTP request to the managed identity endpoint while your code runs inside of a managed identity source.

 This protected web service is able to send http requests to Managed Identity endpoints (for e.g. Azure Web App, Function App or a Virtual machine) and transfer the managed identity response back to you.
 Since Identity Labs manages all the azure resources there will be zero cost and zero maintenance for you and your service.